ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 * A mapping between a transaction output `txid:vout`, to a `state` described later.
-  * If the transaction output has been spent onchain, Bob MAY forget its mapping if the *spending* transaction has already confirmed for 100 blocks.
-    Bob MUST otherwise remember the transaction output if it is still unspent.

-> **Rationale** The 100 blocks is the same as coinbase maturity,
-> which assumes that chain reorganizations cannot be as large as
-> 100 blocks.

 The `state` is an enumeration of the following.
 States are just human-readable labels, though Bob MAY use any other